-The Grand Union Orchestra was founded in 1982 by Tony Haynes, David Bradford, John Cumming and Julie Eaglen to tour theatrical work with music at its core.
+Grand Union was founded in 1982 by Tony Haynes, David Bradford, John Cumming and Julie Eaglen to tour theatrical work with music at its core.
+Since then, it has expanded considerably in scale and ambition, and continues to evolve year by year...

 Our third touring show, Strange Migration, was crucial in shaping all our subsequent work - the way it brought non-European performers into the Company, and embraced less familiar musical cultures.
 The Grand Union Orchestra was born in response to a commission from the GLC to celebrate its Year against Racism in 1984.
 The resulting show, The Song of Many Tongues (1984), was composed by Tony Haynes and toured England for two years; this was followed by increasingly ambitious shows up until the present day.